Mahesh1416/applied-ml-Bashyal/notebooks/project02/README.md

 - Learn how to study the relationships between several factors
 - Build predictive models

-We aim to understand how these features may have influenced the survival outcomes of Titanic passengers.
+Using this dataset we will try to understand how these features may have influenced the survival outcome of passengers aboard in the RMS Titanic.

 ---